Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Experiments

 \textbf{Overall Performance.} In general, compared to the other baselines, \ourmethod{} achieves the best performance.
 Specifically, in the multi-source transfer learning setting, \ourmethod{} outperforms the state-of-the-art (\text{OTQMS}) by an average of $1.3\%$ on \texttt{DomainNet} and $1.4\%$ on \texttt{Office-Home}.

-\textbf{Sample Weighting vs. Model Weighting.} In the multi-source transfer learning setting, methods based on sample weighting consistently exhibit stronger performance than those relying on model-level aggregation.
-Specifically, approaches that directly optimize a mixture of source and target samples—such as WADN, MADA, OTQMS, and \ourmethod{}—tend to outperform model-weighting techniques like H-ensemble and MCW, which combine predictions or parameters from multiple pretrained models.
-A plausible explanation is that sample-weighting strategies allow the target model to interact directly with source data during training, enabling more flexible adaptation to target-specific distributions, whereas model-weighting methods are constrained by fixed source representations.
-Among sample-weighting approaches, \ourmethod{} further improves upon existing baselines by jointly optimizing both the amount of transferred data and the corresponding weights, whereas OTQMS focuses on optimizing transfer quantities and WADN primarily adjusts weighting coefficients.
+\textbf{Sample-Based vs. Model-Based.} In the multi-source transfer learning setting, methods based on sample consistently exhibit stronger performance than those relying on model-level aggregation.
+Specifically, approaches that directly optimize a mixture of source and target samples—such as WADN, MADA, OTQMS, and \ourmethod{}—tend to outperform model-based techniques like H-ensemble and MCW, which combine predictions or parameters from multiple pretrained models.
+A plausible explanation is that sample-based strategies allow the target model to interact directly with source data during training, enabling more flexible adaptation to target-specific distributions, whereas model-based methods are constrained by fixed source representations.